 - 14 See also

-The President of the Southern Poverty Law Centre, Richard Cohen, has called Richard Spencer "the Head of the Alt Right, the Godfather of the Alt Right".
+The President of the Southern Poverty-Law-Centre, Richard Cohen, has called Richard Spencer "the Head of the Alt Right, the Godfather of the Alt Right".
 During an Interview with Jared Taylor published on 31 January 2018, israeli Journalist and former Knesset-Member Nitzan Horowitz said that some consider Jared Taylor to be "the Father of the Alt Right", to which Jared responded that he'd "been talking about the Question of Race and Identity for 27 Years and that's far longer than the Term 'Alt Right' has even existed'".
+"TabletMag" says "[t]he alt-right is the direct heir of the paleoconservatives".
+Incidentally, "TabletMag" credits Paul Gottfried, who knows Richard Spencer well, with coining the Term "Paleoconservative".

 Etymology of the Term "Alt Right"